-Geological history of the Baltic Sea Basin during the last glacial cycle

-The BSB has undergone many glaciations during the Quaternary.
-During the Last Interglacial (the Eemian), the BSB was a larger and more saline sea than the present Baltic Sea (Funder et al., 2002).
-A thin and incomplete marine Eemian sediment sequence has been found as a thrusted sequence in a coastal cliff in the western Baltic (e.g., Kristensen and Knudsen, 2006; Gibbard and Glaister, 2006), but no complete sequence of sediments deposited during the Eemian has been recovered in situ in any part of the Baltic Sea.
+Geological history of the Baltic Sea Basin during the latest glacial cycle than the present Baltic Sea (Funder et al., 2002).
+A thin and incomplete marine Eemian sediment sequence has been found as a thrusted sequence in a coastal cliff in the western Baltic (e.g., Kristensen and Knudsen, 2006; Gibbard and Glaister, 2006), but no complete sequence of sediments deposited during the Eemian has been recovered in situ from any part of the Baltic Sea.
 Consequently, we have incomplete knowledge about the BSB during the Eemian interglacial.
 Two subsequent early Weichselian glacial advances (MIS 5d and MIS 5b) may have only reached as far south as ~60.5°N, leaving the central and southern BSB free of ice.
 Glacial events during MIS 4 were recorded in sediments from (north)western Finland at ~64°N (Salonen et al., 2007), and the first Baltic ice lobe advance into Denmark is dated to 50-55 k.y.
 BP (Houmark-Nielsen, 2007; Larsen et al., 2009).
 Based on these records, an isolated lake probably covered large parts of the BSB until at least 60 k.y.
 BP.
 This portion of the BSB acted as a depocenter between 55 and 60 k.y.
-BP, and accumulated sediments most likely hold a high-resolution record of climate-related changes across the large catchment area of the BSB.
+BP, and accumulated sediments most likely hold a high-resolution record of climaterelated changes across the large catchment area of the BSB.